37. Kasseler Dokfest | Dokumentarischer Langfilm

 Obviously, the selection is only able to show a part of the increasing abundance of documentary work every year, trying to none-the-less cover a broad spectrum of topics and forms and reaching an equally broad audience during the festival days.

 Short Film Compilations

-204 short and mid-length documentary and experimental films have been presented at the Kassel Documentary Film and Video Festival in 2017.
+172 short and mid-length documentary and experimental films will be presented at the Kassel Documentary Film and Video Festival in 2020.

 The six members of the selection committee had the task of capturing the themes and trends in contemporary film production from around 2,000 films up to a length of 65 mins submitted.
 The result is a program ranging from observational documentaries to abstract animations, personal essays to queer political music videos to artistic-activist field tests.
 From films sighting places to family portraits, an incredible diversity of filmic examination of reality.

 Filmmaking is a constant renegotiation of visibility, which produces the new and replaces and overlaps with the old.
 The way in which we speak of the world and create images for this purpose is highly dependent of the generation we are part of, the times and the societal circumstances we live in; this means that history is written in the present.
 The view upon the past is always negotiable.
 It remains something that can't be fixated and is rather ambivalent.
 The task of filmmaking – dealing with history and memory – is a challenge but it is possible, as the short films of this year's Kassel Dokfest prove.
 We have learned from history that there is such a thing as wrong interpretation and polarization, which incites hate, feeds and creates fears.
 The short films of 2018 deal with this process of interpretation and encourage a debate about how we can create a narrative, which does not polarize, does not discriminate, does not label people, which takes down physical and psychological barriers and is not part of nation state discourses.

 Golden Hercules – Film Program from Northern Hesse